 Artistic Composition and Improvisation appreciates both the utility and limitations of Music Theory…

 Lesson #1.
-Whether you read music or play by ear, a strong theoretical foundation in scales, chords, chord changes, keys, key signatures, form, rhythm, solfege, and ear training will transform you into a superior musician.
+Whether you read music or play by ear, a strong theoretical foundation in scales, chords, chord progressions, tonality, form, rhythm, and ear training will transform you into a superior musician.

 Lesson #2.
 A theory is an attempt to explain something that works.
 The beauty of art is that theory doesn’t explain everything that works.
 That is why good music is created and performed by artists, not computers.
 There will always be a gap between theory and practice, because beauty cannot be described using mere language, explained using mere logic, or created using a clever set of formulas.